MUUSJA builds capacity for justice work:

 We strive to work in …

-solidarity with all communities seeking to bend the arc of the universe toward justice.
+solidarity with communities both locally and in the broader public sphere who are seeking to bend the arc of the universe toward justice.

 Unitarian Universalist understanding of the inherent worth and dignity of all humans, and our radical interdependence with all of creation.